soxueren/atsd/api/sql/examples/select-field-columns.md

 # Select Field Columns

-The list of predefined columns available in the `SELECT` expression includes columns are are mapped to entity and metric model fields.
+The list of columns available in the `SELECT` expression includes columns that are mapped to the following entity and metric fields:

-Such columns include:

 * `metric.label`
 * `metric.timezone`